-Three hundred miles of breathtaking barrier islands make North Carolina's coastline a beach lover's dream.
+Three hundred miles of breathtaking barrier islands and mainland beaches make North Carolina's coastline a beach lover's dream.
 White sands and pristine waters, lighthouses, and a plethora of vacation homes mark the shore.
 Athletes and anglers; history buffs and gallery hoppers; singles, couples, and families of every configuration find plenty to do here, but snoozing along the quiet shore is just as appealing.

-port cities dot broad rivers that lead inland from the sounds.
+Distinctive port cities dot broad rivers that lead inland from the sounds.
 You’ll find American Revolution and Civil War battle sites, elegant golf links and kitschy putt-putt courses, upscale boutiques and big-box surf shops.
 Aquariums, fishing charters, and museum outreach programs put you up close and personal with the seashore critters.
 North Carolina's small towns (mostly of 1,000 to 3,000 people) offer their own special brand of genuine warmth and hospitality.

 The coast is divided into three broad sections that include islands, shoreline, and coastal plains: the Outer Banks (Corolla south through Ocracoke, including Roanoke Island), the Crystal Coast (Core and Bogue Banks, Beaufort, Southport, Morehead City, and the inland river cities of New Bern and Edenton), and the greater Cape Fear region (Wrightsville Beach south through Wilmington to the Brunswick Isles).
 The Outer Banks are visible from space: the thin, delicate white tracings are barrier islands that form a buffer between the Atlantic Ocean and the mainland.